mase8129/MCAS/README.md

 # Motion Controlled Additive Synthesis
-With this we are presenting a additive sound synthesis Pure Data External.
-Alongside we provide a fun demonstration of controlling it by using smartphone accelerometer and gyroscope data from a smartphone <br />
+With this we are presenting an additive sound synthesis Pure Data External.
+Alongside we provide a fun demonstration of controlling it by using accelerometer and gyroscope data from a smartphone <br />

 ## Where to start?